Document signing overview

-When all the signatories invited to a signing request sign a non PDF file (e. g.
+When all the signatories have signed a non PDF file (e. g.
 Word, Powerpoint, Excel, image or video file) on SignSpace, a ZIP file is created.
-It contains both, the original file and a PDF signature page.
+It contains both the original file and a PDF signature page.

 A completed signing request with non PDF files looks like this (each signed file is zipped with its signature page).

 You cannot preview these zip archives online, but you can download each zip separately to your computer to view it.
 Or you can click Download all files with signatures link and one zip archive with all the original files and their PDF signature pages will be downloaded to your computer.